Artists' Views on Robotics Involvement in Painting Productions: System Overview

 \subsection{Artistic Framework}

 The robot was programmed to draw circle-inspired shapes in the first session, square-inspired in the second, and triangle-inspired in the third.
 This setting was inspired by Bruno Munari 's~\cite {munari2015bruno} exploration of geometric forms (see Figure~\ref{fig:munari}).
-In the 1960s, Italian designer Bruno Munari published visual case studies on Circle, Square, and later Triangle, associating each with specific qualities: the circle with the Divine, the square with safety, and the triangle as a key connective form. \\Associated to this, at the Bauhaus, the Russian-French artist Vasilij Vasil'evi\v{c} Kandinskij explored geometry’s psychological and spiritual effects, viewing the triangle as active and aggressive, and the square as peaceful and calm~\cite{lee1990kandinsky}. \\In our study, we sequenced the robot’s color–shape associations across three painting sessions.
+In the 1960s, Italian designer Bruno Munari published visual case studies on Circle, Square, and later Triangle, associating each with specific qualities: the circle with the Divine, the square with safety, and the triangle as a key connective form. \\Associated to this, at the Bauhaus, the Russian-French artist Vasilij Vasil'evi\v{c} Kandinskij explored geometry’s psychological and spiritual effects, viewing the triangle as active and aggressive, and the square as peaceful and calm~\cite{lee1990kandinsky}.

+In our study, we sequenced the robot’s color–shape associations across three painting sessions.
 Initially, it was given four acrylic colors: blues for the circle, reds for the square, and yellows for the triangle.
-These associations draw on Kandinskij’s synesthetic theory (Figure \ref{kand} (a) ), linking primary shapes to specific colors, while the focus on forms derives from Munari’s visual design work.
+These associations draw on Kandinskij’s synesthetic theory (Figure \ref{kand}(a) ), linking primary shapes to specific colors, while the focus on forms derives from Munari’s visual design work.
 The digital versions of the selected colors are shown in Figure~\ref{kand}(b).